Due to coronavirus restrictions, some branches might have suspended booking requests or may not be offering free eye

 What happens after an eye test?

 Taking an online eye test beforehand might ease your mind, as you'll get an idea of how they work.
 There are a million reasons why you should ensure you have regular eye tests or checkups and be proactive about your vision.
 Contact lenses are the easiest, most convenient option to go with, but you'll need to have a contact lens fitting that's a little different to a regular eye test.
-There, opticians will actually measure the diameter of your eyes, to make sure the lenses fit your eyes and feel comfortable and let you know what type of lenses you'll need, including spherical for myopia or hyperopia, toric for astigmatism, bifocal/varifocal etc.
+There, an ophthalmologist will actually measure the diameter of your eyes, to make sure the lenses fit your eyes and feel comfortable and let you know what type of lenses you'll need, including spherical for myopia or hyperopia, toric for astigmatism or multifocal for presbyopia.

 The only thing you need to look out for is what happens after your eye test.
-Once you get your results, it's well within your rights to leave and use your prescription to get your contacts at a different retailer.
-We hate to brag, but with our hassle-free ordering service, next day delivery, free 365-day returns guarantee and super-friendly customer care - it’s hard to beat our deal.
+Once you get your results, it's well within your rights to leave and use your prescription to get your dailies, two-weeklies or monthlies at a different retailer.
+We hate to brag, but with our hassle-free ordering service, next day delivery, free 365-day returns guarantee and super-friendly, UK-based customer care - it's hard to beat our deal.
 Oh, and we also offer a free contact lens trial!

 Terms & conditions

 The free eye tests advertised above are funded by the NHS, for those on the eligibility list - unless your local store is offering a free eye test promotion.
-The information stated was accurate as of 07/04/2021, but the pricing or list of participating branches may have changed since then.
-To avoid disappointment, check the terms and conditions of the branch you book with prior to booking, as additional restrictions may apply and some stores have not re-opened booking for routine eye tests due to pandemic restrictions or may have suspended free appointments.
+The information stated was accurate as of 8 June 2021, although pricing or list of participating branches may have changed since then.
+To avoid disappointment, check the terms and conditions of the branch you book with prior to booking, as additional restrictions may apply and some stores have not re-opened booking for routine eye tests due to pandemic closures.
+Eye test information will differ for Northern Ireland.